faberjs/faber-demo/README.md

 {"name":"Awesome Project","author":"Lorem Ipsum"}
 ```

-After this, the project should be created successfully.
+If completed successfully, you should have the project folder with its updated `README.md` file inside.

 ## Learn more

-Visit [Faber's documentation](https://github.com/faberjs/faber-cli) to explore more about its possibilities.
+Visit [Faber's documentation](https://github.com/faberjs/faber-cli) to explore more options.